 On a light-hearted level, Facts on Cat Facts, provides actual data on the over-abundance of cat fact skills.
 From a development stand-point, I wanted to build a solid, well rounded Skill.
 It is by no means groundbreaking but hopefully reflects some element of effort.
 However, on a deeper level, it was developed to bring light to the current state of Alexa Skills and Skill development, hopefully sparking some thought and igniting some discussion on the matter.

-While it may sound self-serving, I really encourage you to give Facts on Cat Facts a try, no offense if you want to disable it one you are done.
+While it may sound self-serving, I really encourage you to give Facts on Cat Facts a try, no offense if you want to disable it once you are done.
 I think it exposes some issues important for anyone concerned with the Alexa Skills store thriving as a sustainable and professional marketplace.

 It is reasonable to assume that many skills appearing in the Skill store were exercises to learn the platform and the process.
 People need to be able to practice and learn.
 I don’t want this to be seen as attacking any specific developer.
 Admittedly, my very first skill was a relatively simple fact skill.
 However, I took a significant amount of time writing content, implementing functionality. and testing before I felt it was worthy of publishing.
-As a new developer, while was not sure, I assumed that this would at the very least be a requirement to pass certification.
+As a new developer, while I was not sure, I assumed that this would at the very least be a requirement to pass certification.
 While I know it is the nature of development that there will always be flaws, I do like to think I have some personal standards of what is acceptable.